nvimdev/guard.nvim/README.md

 For more niche use cases, [ADVANCED.md](./ADVANCED.md) demonstrates how to:

-- Write your own formatting logic using the `fn` field
+- Write your own formatting logic using the `fn` field.
-- Write your own linting logic using the `fn` field
+- Write your own linting logic using the `fn` field.
-- leverage guard's autocmds to create a status line component
+- Leverage guard's autocmds to create a formatting status indicator.
+- Creating a dynamic formatter that respects neovom tab/space settings.

 ```{.include}
 CUSTOMIZE.md